ibm-cloud-docs/billing-usage/billing-faq.md

 Protecting your identity is a priority for us, so we take credit card verification seriously.

 Contact us by calling 1-866-325-0045 and selecting the third option.
-Alternatively, you can send an email to verify@us.ibm.com with your IBM id in the email and a copy of any error messages that displayed.
+Alternatively, you can email `verify@us.ibm.com` and include your IBMid and a copy of any error messages that displayed.
 Do not include any credit card information.

 ## How do I apply a promotional feature code?
 {: #entercode}